apollo-server-integrations/apollo-server-integration-fastify/readme.md

 ## Introduction

-**This is a community maintained package used to connect Fastify to Apollo GraphQL server.**
+**A community maintained package used to connect Fastify to Apollo GraphQL server.**

-In an essence, this is a simple package that easily allows you to connect you're own Fastify server implementation to an Apollo Server instance.
+This is a simple package that easily allows you to connect you're own Fastify server implementation to an Apollo Server instance.

 ## Requirements